CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab1/lab1_instructions.md

 ## The Labwork

-In class, you need to complete the following exercises with one or more members of your group:
+In class, you need to complete the following exercises.
+I would prefer that you did this with members of your group.
+For the best possible learning experience, please make every effort to do this with someone else.
+But, if you are really struggling to reach a group member, you can complete this on your own.

 1. From a python shell, open sockets to each other through the hub-and-spoke system and send some basic messages back and forth ('hello world' in both directions is fine)
 1. Host the python basic webserver to share a directory of files over the hub and spoke system